kuberhealthy/kuberhealthy/cmd/cronjob-checker/README.md

 ## CronJob Event Checker

-The cronjob-checker reaches out to and retrieves events from cronjobs in the deployed namespace.
-It then ranges over the events for the reason FailedNeedsStart indicating it has stopped scheduling.
-If there is an event with FailedNeedsStart it will alert kuberhealthy.

-The check will exit if it is unable to retrieve events from cronjobs.

-The check will default to 60m if env variable `AGE` is not provided.
+The cronjob-checker fetches a list of all cronjobs in a namespace.
+After calculating the cron schedule, the check determines the last time the cronjob should have been scheduled through a simulation.
+It then verifies the last scheduled time was at the simulated time with a tolerance of plus or minus 30 seconds.

 #### Example CronJob Event Checker